Public Records Act Basics & More - Virtual Workshop

 Workshop Overview

 This virtual workshop will provide an in-depth review of the Public Records Act (PRA), starting with the PRA basics and then delving into more details about processing PRA requests, as well as covering public records management.
-MRSC is conducting this popular workshop four days this spring.
+MRSC is offering this popular workshop on two different days this April.

 Educational Objectives